 Cancer Staging and Grading

-Once a malignancy has been diagnosed it is essential to know whether it has spread beyond the original site.
+Once a malignancy has been diagnosed the doctor will determine if it has spread beyond the original site.
 The cancer will be assigned a stage and grade which will help determine your prognosis and treatment.
-Advanced or late stage cancers, for example, are associated with an unfavorable prognosis and are primarily treated with chemotherapy.
-Early stage tumors, on the other hand, are usually associated with a favorable prognosis and are primarily treated with surgery, although chemotherapy and radiotherapy are sometimes also used as a means of increasing the probability of a cure.
+Advanced or late stage cancers for example, are associated with an unfavorable prognosis and are primarily treated with chemotherapy .
+Early stage tumors, on the other hand, are usually associated with a favorable prognosis and are primarily treated with surgery, although chemo- and radiation therapy are sometimes also used to increase the likelihood of a cure.